cwchentw/cl-yautils/README.md

 DON'T USE IT IN PRODUCTION ENVIRONMENT.

-cl-yautils is still experimental and for personal use only.
-The API may change without warning.
+cl-yautils is still experimental and mostly for personal use.
+The API may break without warning.

 ## System Requirements